The-Politico/interactive-news-developer-guide/workflow/publishing-a-project.md

 _**Story info section**_

+* A request a story shell
-* Run date and Time
+* Run date and time
-* Headline
+* Headline, please note if it is not finalized
 * Dek, if applicable
 * The live url
-* Preview link
+* Preview link (ngrok)
-* A note outlining if an alert should be sent.
+* Please outline *if* alert should be sent.
 Not sure?
 Ask the editor.
-* Homepage editors will select lede art for the HP display, but you may supply an option if you'd like to.
-The aspect ratio is: **1160 x 629**
+* Homepage editors will select lede art for the HP display.
+The aspect ratio of the image is: **1160 x 629**
-* If you are working on a graphic, please attached 1-2 options for when the story moves out of the lede spot and has not text overlain.
+* If you are working on a graphic, please attach 1-2 options for when the story moves out of the lede spot and into the *b section*.
-  * These should be cut to **1160x629**, even through they will run small.
+  * These should be cut to **1160x629**, but will run at a width of ~200px.
     * Images should have minimal text
     * They should clearly suggest to the reader that the story has graphical elements.
 Ie:
       ![](/assets/small.jpg)  or
       ![](/assets/testings.jpg)

+---

+#### Sample email

+* Hello, we have an interactive page coming for **Monday at 5am**.
+It will need a story shell, and an alert.

+---

 _**Social Medial section**_

+* Include a section tiled **For Sosh**.
     * Attach images, gifs, videos that social media can use.
-  * Usually the graphic option from above is a good option for sosh.
     * Want to make a gif of the experience you've built?
 Consider downloading [licecap](https://www.cockos.com/licecap/).

 #### For Embeds